pyEdwin/linux_exercices/Exercices/README.md

 - Create the superhero group.

-- Make the tstark user a superuser
+- Make the tstark user a superuser.

 - Add the superhero group to tstark , dprince , and cdanvers.